Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GT 220 GDDR3 should theoretically be just a bit better than the Radeon HD 6450 (OEM) 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the GeForce GT 220 GDDR3 should in theory be a little bit superior to the Radeon HD 6450 (OEM) 1GB in general. (explain)

-Texel RateThe GeForce GT 220 GDDR3 is a lot (approximately 67%) faster with regards to texture filtering than the Radeon HD 6450 (OEM) 1GB. (explain)
+Texel RateThe GeForce GT 220 GDDR3 should be quite a bit (about 67%) better at texture filtering than the Radeon HD 6450 (OEM) 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison